Resources for Students & Researchers

 These datasets are generally respected and widely used.

-General Social Survey* - ongoing, nationally representative survey of U.S. life since 1972
+General Social Survey (GSS)* - ongoing, nationally representative survey of U.S. life since 1972

 IPUMS - U.S. Census data